ANATOMY OF

 30,000,000 refugees.

-U.N. instituted a humanitarian aid program so the Muslims could die with full
+conscience, the U.N. instituted a humanitarian aid program so the Muslims could

-bellies.
-This change in policy came relatively late and only in response to NGO
+die with full bellies.
+This change in policy came relatively late and only in

-pressure.
-NGOs were the humanitarian organizations that supplied and delivered
+response to NGO pressure.
+NGOs were the humanitarian organizations that

-placed almost insurmountable barriers on the NGOs that wanted to provide a
+into ghettos and placed almost insurmountable barriers on the NGOs that wanted

-modicum of comfort.
-Because Serbian barricades made bringing supplies by land
+to provide a modicum of comfort.
+Because Serbian barricades made bringing

-individuals or organizations that were moved by the sorry plight of the
+came from individuals or organizations that were moved by the sorry plight of

 received the least amount of that donated aid.
 The lion's share had to be given